nMoncho/cassandra-unit/README.md

 CassandraUnit helps you writing isolated JUnit tests in a Test Driven Development style.

+This is a fork from [org.cassandraunit](https://github.com/jsevellec/cassandra-unit).
+Most, if not all, work has been done there.
+We just update dependencies, and release on different Cassandra versions.
+Whereas the original development released versions following the Cassandra Java Driver, this project releases versions following the actual Cassandra DB.

 Main features :
 ---------------
 - Start an embedded Cassandra.